N. Porsenna: Social rise and downfall

 Porsenna, who was also co-opted as publisher at Editura Cugetarea, expanded on his theoretician's work with Proporția etnică și primatul muncii românești ("Ethnic Proportionality and the Primacy of Romanian Labor").
 Appearing in 1938, it included a formal denunciation of antisemitism, and clarified that its proposals for social reform had nothing in common with the "proletarian beastliness" of communism.
 The study drew attention in the rival Kingdom of Hungary, with its daring claims about Transylvanian Hungarians and other ethnic minorities.
 In a 1941 overview for Kisebbségvédelem journal, scholar András Arató noted that Porsenna, a "well-known right-wing writer and political reformer", had proposed the Romanianization of minorities by voluntary means (which implied that non-Romanians wishing to integrate ethnically would have to abide by a set of rules), as well as by more violent ones—such as resettling and dispersing them in rural areas, which could be thus become "wonderful farmlands."
 Arató declared himself shocked by Porsenna's "determination and cynicism."

 The period saw Porsenna returning to his psychic research, with Les hypostases de l'âme humaine ("The States of the Human Soul"), which was preserved as a manuscript by Valère Musatesco.
 It outlined a substance theory of the soul, seen by him as a doubling of the self.
 In 1939, Porsenna and Isaia Răcăciuni wrote a screenplay variant of Se-aprind făcliile, but its production was beset by numerous difficulties, with Porsenna spending much of his own fortune (some 3 million lei) on the filming process.
 It was finally completed, with Ion Șahighian as director, and George Vraca as the lead; Emil Botta and female singer Maria Tănase had minor parts.
 Described by film historian Călin Stănculescu as a "melodrama from the life of Romania's grand bourgeoisie", it told the story of a young woman "falling prey to a love affair that is as irresistible as it is unbecoming", hinting at the "incongruity between superior intellects and a mundane, regular setting."
+The Iron Guard's newspaper, Porunca Vremii, panned Se-aprind făcliile as "artificial and offensive", also pointing out that Răcăciuni was a Jew.
 It is now considered a lost film.